 Egg donors are screened for infectious diseases, genetic conditions, and gynecologic health.

-Because we view our egg donors as patients of our practice, this information, which is important to better understand your own reproductive health, will be provided to you for free.
+Because we view our egg donors as patients of our practice, this information, which is important to better understand your own reproductive health, will be provided to you for free - whether you are accepted into Illume's egg donor pool or not.

-The second questionnaire is more in-depth.
-It will ask you for an extended family history and your personal medical history.
+2) The full application is more in-depth, including questions about your extended family history and your personal medical history.
 There are also some questions that help to give us a sense of who you are as an individual.
-Expect questions asking for short answers about your talents, future goals, and family.
+You can also expect questions asking for short answers about your talents, future goals, and family.

 Every month, eggs in a woman’s ovary mature inside fluid-filled cysts called follicles.